 Use the same method to sew one of the two remaining squares to one corner of the bow tie fabric.
 Press the seam allowances of each towards the triangle after trimming the excess.

-Sew the patchwork together as before, but with like corner triangles pointing towards each other (as shown on page 1).Continue to 3 of 3 below.
+Sew the patchwork together as before, but with like corner triangles pointing towards each other.